 Writing to the Analytic Tradecraft Standards for Intelligence Analysis II

-This course examines the last five of the nine Analytic Tradecraft Standards and how to apply them to your written intelligence analysis products.
-Gaining a better understanding of the standards will help improve the quality of your deliverables in support of your customers.
+Learn about the last five of the nine Analytic Tradecraft Standards and how to apply them to your written intelligence analysis products.

-The Intelligence Community uses the analytic tradecraft standards contained in IC Directives 203 and 206 to review all intelligence analytic products.
+The Intelligence Community uses the Analytic Tradecraft Standards contained in Intelligence Community Directives 203 and 206 to review all intelligence analytic products.

-In this course, we delve into standards 5–9:
+In this course, we will delve into the last five standards:

 Learning about these standards provide additional preparation and development of your analytic products the recognized standards.
 You will also improve the quality of your reasoning with respect to the intelligence questions you answer for your customers.